soxueren/atsd/api/data/series/examples/query-limit-direction.md

 ## Description

-`direction` parameter orders samples by time for the purpose of applying `limit`.
+The `direction` parameter orders samples by time for the purpose of applying `limit`.

 Samples for each series are always sorted by time in ascending order.

-With `limit` specified, `ASC` returns first N values, ordered by time. `DESC` returns last N values.
+With `limit` specified, `ASC` returns first N values ordered by time. `DESC` returns last N values.

 `ASC` order is implemented only when the query returns 1 series.